JoseExposito/linux/Documentation/gpu/vkms.rst

   If supported_colorspaces is not 0, the HDR_OUTPUT_METADATA will also be created.
   Value is a bitfield, 0x1 = NO_DATA, 0x2 = SMPTE_170M_YCC... see enum drm_colorspace
   for full list.
+- edid_enabled: Enable or not EDID for this connector.
+Some connectors may not have an EDID but just a list of modes, this attribute allows to disable EDID property.
+- edid: Content of the EDID.
+Ignored if edid_enabled is not set

 To finish the configuration, link the different pipeline items::